Nelson Velazquez Preview, Player Props: Royals vs. Cubs

 Nelson Velazquez At The Plate

-- Velazquez is batting .288 with two doubles, seven home runs and three walks.
+- Velazquez is hitting .273 with two doubles, seven home runs and three walks.

-- In seven games this year (43.8%), Velazquez has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (41.2%), Velazquez has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.